About

 Artist Statement

-CURTIS is an artist animal figuring out how to eat, sleep, shit, and reproduce within the Anthropocene.
-They are exploring these activities at the fluctuating intersections of what we call nature and culture.
-These explorations might take place at a campsite under a freeway, next to a fake rock at the zoo, or in the taxidermized eye of a buffalo head on the wall of a dive bar.
-They argue that the word ‘natural’ is meaningless when our relationship to non-human life has become so obscured by human dominance.
-Similarly, “culture” has become a vague term used to encompass all human activities which make us feel superior or unique.
+I am an artist-animal-cyborg figuring out how to eat, sleep, shit, and reproduce within the Anthropocene.
+I’m exploring these activities at the fluctuating intersections of what we call nature, culture, and technology.
+These explorations might take place at a campsite under a freeway, through the lens of a zoo’s webcam, or in the eye of a buffalo, mounted on the wall of a dive bar.
+I argue that distinctions of man, animal, woman, and machine only prevent us from understanding our shared experiences, and limit our potential for collaborative action.

-Through their art practice, CURTIS explodes moments of nature and culture confusion.
-They merge human and non-human bodies through violent and sexual acts that ask us to rethink our position and power within the supposed hierarchy of living things.
-When someone interacts with their work, the viewer becomes uncomfortably aware of their body.
-Their animal body, that breathes, sweats, bleeds, fucks, eats, shits, and dies, just like all other animal bodies.
-Through this realization of our fragility, we can begin to truly collaborate with the inhabitants of our planet, and our collective experience can merge into action.
-Their work exposes the superficial “culture camouflage” of money, cities, the internet, laws, etc. that have given us the illusion of uniqueness.
-Their work invents wild technology that equalizes our unequal bodies.
-Their work proposes an acceptance of our animal reality, and an end to our futile, and often destructive attempts at control.
+When someone interacts with my work, my intention is to make them uncomfortably aware of their body.
+Their animal body, that breathes, sweats, bleeds, and dies, just like all other animal bodies.
+My work exposes the superficial “culture camouflage” of money, cities, the internet, laws, etc. that have given us the illusion of superiority.
+My work invents wild technologies that equalizes our unequal bodies.
+My work proposes an acceptance of our fragile reality, and an end to our futile, and often destructive attempts at control.

 Contact: contact.curtis.art@gmail.com